 - Any documents requiring verification of facts

 - Any documents in other languages than English

 - Post- or pre-dated documents

-- True copies of birth, death, or marriage certificates, which—by law—Colorado notaries are not authorized to certify
+- In-State true copies of birth, death, or marriage certificates, which—by law—Colorado notaries are not authorized to certify

 LIBRARY NOTARY GUIDELINES

 Please be aware that SCL notaries follow these guidelines:

 - Notaries may decline to notarize unfamiliar documents or any notarization that would exceed the appointment parameters.

 - Notaries may decline to notarize a document if they are uncertain of the identity or mental capacity of the signer.

 - Notaries do not act as authorized representatives for employers to verify employment eligibility (specifically, USCS Form I-9).